kell1sm/Extension/README.md

 This was not included in this repository as it is a large amount of files to be transferred.
 The server is configured to run on port 8000.
 Make sure to install all dependencies as described in their ReadME file.
 Be sure to place this GitHub directory directly into the root of this one.

 ## RESICO Model
 To set up the RESCIO model you can install required dependencies using pip from the requirements.txt file.
 You might need to install additional libraries such as joblib, but the versions for these don't matter.
 The server is ocnfigured to run on port 5000.
+The model .joblib file for RESICO is too large to succesfully upload into the repository.
+This is why Git lfs was used to upload them.

 ## ANTLR Setup
 To properly generate the parser you need to run the command "mvn clean package" in the antrl directory.
 This will generate the necessary JAR files and target files for the parser.